-- With a wonderful combination of Tubey Magical richness and clarity, this Threshold pressing will be very hard to beat
+- With a wonderful combination of Tubey Magical richness and clarity, this UK Threshold pressing will be practically impossible to beat

 - Full-bodied and lush, yet not veiled or distant, this is the sound that brings the Moodies magic to life